 Beginner golfers should practice 4-5 times a week to quickly pickup on the fundamentals of golf.
 More experienced golfers should be able to improve their game by practicing 2-3 times per week.

-I think most golfers are inclined to want to actually play golf on the course, but there’s so much more value at practicing your golf game off the course.
+I think most beginner golfers are inclined to want to actually play golf on the course, but there’s so much more value at practicing your golf game off the course.

 With that said, getting “better” at golf could mean a multitude of things.